MOBergeron/davidlebr1.github.io/_posts/2015-07-08-google-deepdream.markdown

 categories: other
 description: An introduction to Google Deep Dream
 ---
 In the last few days, I found [DeepDream](https://github.com/google/deepdream) and I was interested in learning this.
-So, I decide to make a try to create my own image with DeepDream.
+So, I decided to give it a try and create my own image with DeepDream.

-I will explain how to do it the easy way on Ubuntu.
+I will explain how to do this the easy way on Ubuntu.
 First, install the docker.io.

 {% highlight html %}sudo apt-get install docker.io{% endhighlight %}